ahmeterdem1/Vector_cpp/README.md

 at each iteration.
 Pointer-to-row copying shortens this indirection process.
 It is measured to be around %2.5 faster for 500x500 random double valued matrix multiplication.

-No bitwise operations are overloaded, as those are deemed not necessary.
 For the most important operations; determinant and inverse, determinant is completed exactly the same as Vectorgebra/Python algorithmwise.
-Inverse only exists with the Newton method, more implementations will come in the near future.
+Iterative and Gauss Jordan methods exist for the inverse for now.
 I don't plan to code the analytical method for inverses.
 It is completely unnecessary, and annoyingly slow.
 Gauss-Jordan is more than good enough for almost any inverse operation.
 I implemented the iterative method only for its algorithmic simplicity.
 A numerical methods library mostly don't need more than one method of calculation, if that one is good enough for any possible case.
 I will implement the Neumann method though.
 It might be much faster than all others for the right conditioned matrices.
 This is the only valid reason for implementing more than one algorithm for the same task.
 Conditional performance.
 It may be performing better for some specific conditions that might be desirable for the user.